 Every now and then A-Yun points to a shrub or a plant, plucks a leaf, stem or flower and tell us to try it.
 Some are good for the guts, others for the lungs, etc. Apparently he learned plant-ID (no iNaturalist here!) from these mountain jaunts with his grandpa.

 High up on the ridge, we see these large ferns, some 600 years old.
-A-Yun calls them dinosaur food, since these plants (endemic to these mountains) have been around for a long time.
+A-Yun calls them dinosaur food, (a kind of cycads) since these plants (endemic to these mountains) have been around for a long time.
 Somewhere up on this ridge we hear some loud “miaos” and catch a fleeting glimpse of a flock of white peacocks take off.
 Peacocks in general are very shy (and very loud) and we don’t really get a chance to get a pic.

 We descend down a little to a pond with another Thai-motif’d temple.
 This is where the Manwa Laozhai people celebrate weddings and other festive occasions.
 If we were to take the dirt trail back, it’s only a 30-minute walk to the village, but we took the scenic route and we’ve been walking for a few hours now.

 We climb again and come out of the forest into the terraces.
 A-Yun harvests a sugarcane for us and soon, some very tasty passion fruits.
 Snack time never felt so good!
 We soon descend down through thick foliage towards a waterfall and stop for another snack break, this time eating the fruits we packed.
+A-Yun has to use his machete to clear out the overgrown trails for us.

 We slowly climb back out and leisurely head towards the village.
 A-Yun takes us to the “king tree”, a spectacular “grove” of strangler figs, but really one huge tree that has put down shoots/branches across a wide area.
 This tree is considered sacred and no one dare cut anything or harvest anything from it.